Effects of Alcohol

 The problems created by alcohol extend equally into the United States.
 In this country, 75,000 deaths are related to excessive alcohol consumption.
 Four out of ten auto accident deaths stem from alcohol consumption.

 In schools and colleges, alcohol consumption is related to academic problems, assaults, risky sexual activities and even deaths on a frequent basis.
-As of 2009, 24 percent of high school students reported heavy or binge drinking episodes.
+As of 2015 58% of high school students who drink are binge drinkers.

 European Countries Follow a Similar Pattern to Those in the U.S.

-In European countries, nearly all 15-16 year olds have consumed alcohol at some point in their lifetime.
+In European countries, nearly all 15 – 16 year olds have consumed alcohol at some point in their lifetime.
 The average age of their first drink was 12.5 years and they first got drunk at 14.
-Thirteen percent of 15-16 year olds in Europe have been drunk more than twenty times.
-In addition, 18 percent have sat down and drunk five or more drinks at one sitting on three or more occasions in the last month.
+Thirteen percent of 15 – 16 year olds in Europe have been drunk more than 20 times.
+In addition, 18 percent have sat down and consumed five or more drinks at one sitting on three or more occasions in the past month.